typescript-cheatsheets/react/README.md

 `interface`s are different from `type`s in TypeScript, but they can be used for very similar things as far as common React uses cases are concerned.
 Here's a helpful rule of thumb:

-- always use `interface` for public API's definition when authoring a library or 3rd party ambient type definitions.
+- Always use `interface` for public API's definition when authoring a library or 3rd party ambient type definitions.

-- consider using `type` for your React Component Props and State, because it is more constrained.
+- Consider using `type` for your React Component Props and State, because it is more constrained.

 Types are useful for union types (e.g. `type MyType = TypeA | TypeB`) whereas Interfaces are better for declaring dictionary shapes and then `implementing` or `extending` them.